openvinotoolkit/model_server/docs/docker_container.md

 This extra mapping can be handy to enable model `user friendly` names on the client when the model has cryptic tensor names.

 OpenVINO&trade; model server is enabling all the versions present in the configured model folder.
-If you would like to limit the versions exposed, for example to reduce the mount of RAM, you need to delete the subfolders representing unnecessary model versions.
+To limit the versions exposed, for example to reduce the mount of RAM, you need to delete the subfolders representing unnecessary model versions.

-While the client is not defining the model version in the request specification, OpenVINO&trade; model server will use the latest one stored in the subfolder of the highest number.
+While the client _is not_ defining the model version in the request specification, OpenVINO&trade; model server will use the latest one stored in the subfolder of the highest number.

-## Starting docker container with a single model
+## Starting Docker Container with a Single Model

-When the models are ready and stored in correct folders structure, you are ready to start the docker container with the OpenVINO&trade; model server.
-To enable just a single model, you don't need any extra configuration file, so this process can be completed with just one command like below:
+When the models are ready and stored in correct folders structure, you are ready to start the Docker container with the OpenVINO&trade; model server.
+To enable just a single model, you _do not_ need any extra configuration file, so this process can be completed with just one command like below:

 ```bash
 docker run --rm -d  -v /models/:/opt/ml:ro -p 9001:9001 ie-serving-py:latest \